draeger-lab/SPECIMEN/docs/source/cmpb/run-pipeline.rst

     The CarveMe connection will be added in a future update.

 The pipeline can either be run directly from the command line or its functions can be called from inside a Python script.
-The input in both cases is a `configuration file <cmpb-config.html>`__ that contains all information needed (data file paths and parameters) to run it.
+The input in both cases is a :doc:`configuration file <cmpb-config>` that contains all information needed (data file paths and parameters) to run it.

 The configuration can be downloaded using the command line: